l2lee/Automotive-Supply-Chain-Analysis/README.md

 * Processed data: Stored in the `dataset/preprocessed_data` directory.

 ### Data Processing Steps
-1. Combining Datasets & Assigning Trading Volumes
+1. Combine Datasets & Assign Trading Volumes
 * All CSV files are merged, and trading volumes are randomly assigned in Python for further analysis.
 * Script: `preprocessing/combine.py`
-2. Standardizing Regions, Calculating Yearly Trading Volumes, and Combine Supply Group Data
+2. Standardize Regions, Calculate Yearly Trading Volumes, and Combine Supply Group Data
-* The process regularizes region values, computes yearly trading volumes, and combine the supply group data from the `supplier.csv` at both the model and maker levels.
+* The process regularizes model region data with the formatted country data.
+Output is stored in `preprocessing/combined_preprocessed.csv`.
-* Scripts: `preprocessing/country.sql` & `preprocessing/groupby_model_new.sql` & `preprocessing/groupby_maker_new.sql`
+* Scripts: `preprocessing/country.sql` & `preprocessing/combined_preprocessed.sql`
+3. Extract parent company / supplier group data from supplier data
+* Take supplier group name from supply group data for further analysis.
+Output is stored in `preprocessing/supplier.csv`.
+* Script: `?????`

 ### Processed Data Outputs
-* `groupby_model_new.csv` – Supply relationship dataset grouped by model
+* `combined_preprocessed.csv` – Supply dataset with region, maker, model, model year, supplier, product, yearly volume conlums.
-* `groupby_maker_new.csv` – Supply relationship dataset grouped by maker
+* `supplier.csv` – Supplier and the respective group's name.

 ## 📖 Methodology <a name="methodology"></a>

 The following are the example results in answering the questions.
-#### 1. Who are the key suppliers in the automotive industry (per product)?
+#### 1. Supply chain overview: Who are the primary suppliers for each product, and what is the structure of the key supply network?

+#### (a) Total trading volume analysis
+This approach identifies market leaders based on 5-year aggregated trading volume using the following files:
+* Dataset: `preprocessing/combined_preprocessed.csv`, `preprocessing/supplier.csv`
+* Analysis Script: `Analysis/Supply-chain-overview/groupby_supplier-group.sql`

+#### Implementation:a
+1. Use `combined_preprocessed.csv`, join supplier group data from `supplier.csv`, and categorize years into 5-year intervals (2005-2010, 2011-2015, 2016-2020, 2021-2025)
+2. Follow `groupby_supplier-group.sql` to categorize years into 5-year intervals, aggregate trading volumes, and get the top 5 suppliers in each product

-#### (a) Supply Relationship Frequency Analysis
+#### (b) Key Supply Network Analysis
-This method identifies the top three suppliers for each automotive component based on the number of supply relationships:
+This method identifies the top suppliers for each automotive component based on the number of supply relationships.
+In this example, we extract the top 3 suppliers in 'transmission shaft' using the following files:

-* Data Processing: We categorized supply relationships into 5-year intervals (2005-2010, 2011-2015, 2016-2020, 2021-2025) using PostgreSQL to enhance temporal pattern recognition
-* Supplier Ranking: We identified the most connected suppliers for each component category across time periods using Neo4j graph analysis
+* Dataset: `preprocessing/combined_preprocessed.csv`, `preprocessing/supplier.csv`
+* Analysis Scripts:
+    * `Analysis/Supply-chain-overview/groupby_maker.sql`
+    * `Analysis/Supply-chain-overview/top_3_transmission_shaft.cypher`

 #### Implementation:
-* Dataset: groupby_maker_new.csv
-* Analysis Scripts (execute in sequence):
-    * `groupby_maker_year_range.sql`
-    * `key_supplier (automated_manual_transmission).cypher`

-#### (b) Annual trading volume analysis to determine leading suppliers
-This approach identifies market leaders based on annual trading volume:
-* Volume Calculation: We aggregated annual trading volumes for each supplier-component combination using PostgreSQL

-#### Implementation:
-* Dataset: `groupby_maker_new.csv`
-* Analysis Script: `groupby_maker_annual_volume.sql`
+1. Follow the `groupby_maker.sql` to categorize supply relationships into 5-year intervals
+2. Supplier Ranking: We identified the most connected suppliers for each component category across time periods using Neo4j graph analysis

 #### 2. Which companies compete in the same component markets?
 How similar are automakers in their supply relationships